 For better understanding, let’s analyze the example below and follow the steps.

 İn this example A,B,C,D,F,G,H,I are the activities.
 Numbers above the boxes are the durations.
 Activity B is a predecessor activity that logically comes before a dependent activity F in this network system.
 Activity F is a successor activity is a dependent activity that logically comes after the Activity F. There is a F-S Relationship between activity B and F.

+In this Precedence Diagramming Method Example, we will perform forward and backward pass calculations.
 Forward Pass Calculations specify the minimum dates at which each activity can be performed and, ultimately, the minimum duration of a project.

 Backward Pass Calculations determine the latest dates by which each activity can be performed without increasing the projects minimum duration.